When a missile or meteor strikes the Earth, the havoc above ground is obvious, but the details of what happens below ground are harder to see.

-Duke University physicists have developed techniques that enable them to simulate high-speed impacts in artificial soil and sand in the lab, and then watch what happens underground close-up, in super slow motion.
+Duke Univ. physicists have developed techniques that enable them to simulate high-speed impacts in artificial soil and sand in the lab, and then watch what happens underground close-up, in super slow motion.

-In a study in the journal Physical Review Letters, they report that materials like soil and sand actually get stronger when they are struck harder.
+In a study in Physical Review Letters, they report that materials like soil and sand actually get stronger when they are struck harder.